 Getting Around the Kazbegi Area

 Kazbegi is compact.
-Every destination in this guide sits within a 45-minute drive of the town centre.
+Every destination below sits within a 45-minute drive of the town centre.
 Local taxis wait near the central square and can be arranged through your guesthouse.
 Bolt works here but coverage is patchy.
 For the Juta and Truso valleys, shared shuttle transfers run daily from June through September, departing from the main road.
 A 4x4 rental gives the most freedom, especially for unpaved mountain roads.
 Read our driving tips before tackling the Military Highway, and note that winter driving requires snow tyres by law.

 Mountain Trails